Electricity Bills - what you need to know and how we can help you lower them

-- Monitor your usage – You can use the Powerclub Portal to check your daily energy use, track wholesale energy prices against Powerclub's fixed-rate, and monitor your Powerbank balance.
+- Monitor your usage – You can use the Powerclub Portal to check your daily energy use, track wholesale spot energy prices against Powerclub's forecast rate, and monitor your Powerbank balance.
 If you have solar, your Portal records when you’re using your generation and any solar exports against the wholesale spot price.

 - Upgrade your meter – Most of Powerclub’s plans are suitable for any meter type.
 However, a Smart Meter allows you to manage your energy costs as it records the amount of energy you use at the time you use it.
 By making decisions to reduce electricity consumption when prices are high and taking advantage of cheap power when prices are low, Members can get more value.
 Powerclub can arrange a Smart Meter upgrade once you’re a Member.